Built-in Helm Chart¶

 Install chart manually¶

-Normally, the Helm chart is installed by the k8s_sandbox
+Normally, the Helm chart is installed by the k8s_sandbox package.
+However, you can

 install it manually which might be useful for debugging.